 Wonton soup is one of those classic items on the menu at Chinese restaurants.
 For something so simple, it seems to range in quality dramatically with common issues being all-dough-and-no-filling wontons to no flavor, over-salted and greasy broth.
 If made well, though, wonton soup can be wonderfully comforting and filling.
 You can spice it up if you like, sneak veggies into the filling and add noodles and/or greens to the soup.
-Or, you can keep it simple like this easy wonton soup.
+Or, you can keep it simple like this easy wonton soup recipe.
 Sometimes there’s no point messing around with something simple and delicious.

 I know it might seem odd, but I decided to make this wonton soup after getting wonton wrappers for something else.
 I know, getting wonton wrappers for something other than making wontons might seem strange, but the steak taco salad wonton cups were really good too!
-Howeer I had loads left over and it seemed about time to try making my own wonton soup to use them up.
+However I had loads left over and it seemed about time to try making my own wonton soup to use them up.
 I’m so glad I did, as we loved it.

-Like many things, once you try making it yourself, you wonder why you didn’t sooner; homemade really is better.
+Wonton soup in it’s simplest form is simply a broth-based soup, seasoned with ginger and garlic, and filled with pork and shrimp wontons.
+Yes, you could buy them ready made, but they really aren’t that hard.
+And like many things, once you try making it yourself, you wonder why you didn’t sooner; homemade really is better.
 Not only, as I said, can you adapt the filling and seasoning to your taste, but most importantly, any grumble you might have with bought versions can be avoided.
 These wontons are well-stuffed, without being about to burst or taking three mouthfuls.
 The broth has flavor but isn’t greasy.

 How to make wontons